acantrell0523/birdeye-outreach-agent/README.md

 ### Step 5 — Run it

-1. Export your Sales Navigator account list as a CSV
+1. Export your Account list as a CSV
 2. Open Claude Desktop
 3. Type this (paste in your actual file path):